 Editor’s Note (Female editor’s note!)

-So to answer the question from a female perspective: Should Granny wear ripped jeans?
-Of course she should!
+So, to answer the question from a female perspective: Should Granny wear ripped jeans?
+Of course, she should!
 Many grannies are in their 50s and 60s…and as previously mentioned, 70 is the new 50.
-Life is short and fashion is creative expression.
+Life is short, and fashion is creative expression.
 Why not have fun with the way we dress?
 Any woman bold enough to venture into ripped jeans territory is there because she wants to be trendy – not tacky.
-Tacky for her is that pink polyester pantsuit with the elastic waistband and white flats.
-We can’t hide our age but that does not mean we have to resign ourselves to a tired, stereotypical, sensible dress code.
+Tacky for her is that pink polyester pantsuit with an elastic waistband and white flats.
+We can’t hide our age, but that does not mean we have to resign ourselves to a tired, stereotypical, sensible dress code.